Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 *******************

-The first step in adapting foreign modeling kernels to SMTK, which you should do before you start subclassing Bridge, is deciding how to assign UUIDs to entities in the foreign modeling kernel so that
+The first step in adapting foreign modeling kernels to SMTK, which you should do before you start subclassing Session, is deciding how to assign UUIDs to entities in the foreign modeling kernel so that